sar-kat-hop/challenge-1/README.md

 ## Screenshot

-You can view a screenshot of the webpage in this repo [here] (./develop/assets/images/challenge1-webpage.jpeg)
+You can view a screenshot of the webpage in this repo [here](https://github.com/sar-kat-hop/challenge-1/blob/main/Develop/assets/images/challenge1-webpage.jpeg).

 *Note: The appearance and functionality of the webpage was not changed from the source code.*

 ## Link to Deployed Site

-The deployed website can be viewed [here] (link).
+The deployed website can be viewed [here](link).

 ## Contributing

-The source code for this assignment can be found on this [GitHub repo] (https://github.com/coding-boot-camp/urban-octo-telegram).
+The source code for this assignment can be found on this [GitHub repo](https://github.com/coding-boot-camp/urban-octo-telegram).

 ## License